dash0hq/dash0-examples/opentelemetry-collector/tail-sampling/README.md

 ## Tail Sampling Configuration

-The collector is configured with the following tail sampling policies:
+The collector is configured with tail sampling policies organized into **policy groups**.
+Each test script targets a specific policy group using the `policy.group` resource attribute, ensuring that traces are evaluated only by their designated policy group.

+### Policy Groups:

-1. **Error Traces Policy**: Samples all traces containing spans with ERROR status
+1. **error-sampling**: Samples all traces containing spans with ERROR status AND `policy.group="error-sampling"`
-2. **Slow Traces Policy**: Samples traces with latency exceeding 1000ms
+2. **latency-sampling**: Samples traces with latency exceeding 1000ms AND `policy.group="latency-sampling"`
+3. **probabilistic-sampling**: Samples 50% of traces with `policy.group="probabilistic-sampling"`

 The tail sampling processor waits for 5 seconds to collect all spans in a trace before making a sampling decision.

+### How Policy Grouping Works

+Policy groups are implemented using composite `and` policies that combine:
+- The actual sampling logic (error status, latency threshold, etc.)
+- A resource attribute check for `policy.group`

+This ensures that each trace is only evaluated by its designated policy group, preventing cross-policy interference even though all traces flow through the same collector.

 ## Testing Tail Sampling